Results - April 17, 2026 FMT

 0.30

-Method: Local oscillator tuned to zero beat of signal, counted with a Heath IM-4100 counter, clocked with an HP 10544A OCXO calibrated with WWV at noon.
-TR-7 receiver with trap vertical with radials and tuned to CW pitch matched by ear.
+Method: TR-7 receiver tuned to signal with suitable CW pitch.
+Local oscillator tuned to match TR-7 CW pitch by ear for zero beat.
+Oscillator counted with a Heath IM-4100 counter clocked with an HP 10544A OCXO calibrated to WWV at noon.

 K0WM CO W0 DM79jt